GEANT/nomad_cni/README.md

 ## Limitations

-* only IPv4 is currently supported (I started working on IPv6 but it's not in a usable state at the moment)
+* only IPv4 is currently supported.
 * changelog is not yet handled
 * CI is currently using an internal Gitlab runner.
-GitHub action will come soon.
+GitHub action will come soon, but the Test won't extensive, because of PuppetDB.